icdh99/cfdna/README.md

 This is the path to the location the plot is saved.

 The output of the subcommand `motif-analysis` is a dictionary printed in the command line which harbours how many times each end motif occurs.
-Optionally, a histogram which visualizes the dictionary can be saved.
+Optionally, a histogram which visualizes the cfDNA end motif distribution can be saved.

 ## License
 This project is licensed under the MIT license.